-The Land Management Plan defines goals, objectives, and strategies for monitoring, action thresholds, and guidance for future scenarios and conditions.
-Using an adaptive management approach will allow managers to adjust based on regular monitoring and review.
+The final Land Management Plan uses both a natural-system and site-specific lenses to characterize land management strategies at both system and local scales.
+Using an adaptive management approach allows managers to adjust based on regular monitoring and review.
 This phased approach builds system understanding and supports communication about the City’s developing land management philosophy and approach.

 TAGS